WVEI (AM): Move to Worcester

 In late 1942, Shepard moved WAAB to Worcester to avoid anti-duopoly rules.
-Though this gave Shepard his long-desired Worcester station, ownership of the two stations was broken-apart in 1943.
+Though this gave Shepard his long-desired Worcester station, the move was soon followed by the sale of the Yankee Network to General Tire & Rubber.

-On June 15, 1961, it started an FM sister station, WAAB-FM, which later became WAAF and is now WKVB.
 As early as 1948, the station was broadcasting with 5,000 watts.

+The Yankee Network leased WAAB, along with WMTW in Portland, Maine, to Radio Enterprises, Inc. in 1949.
+A year later, Bruff W. Olin, Jr., who previously owned WQUA in Moline, Illinois, bought WAAB for $100,000, with $85,000 being paid to the Yankee Network and Radio Enterprises receiving $15,000.
+Olin then sold the station to George F. and Kathleen Wilson for $160,000 in 1952, marking Wilson Enterprises' return to station ownership after having sold WCNT in Centralia, Illinois, earlier in the year.
+Waterman Broadcasting, controlled by Bernard and Edith Waterman, acquired WAAB for $163,000 in 1956.
+On June 15, 1961, WAAB started an FM sister station, WAAB-FM, which later became WAAF and is now WKVB.

 In the 1950s and 1960s, "14-40 WAAB" was a top-40 radio station.
 In 1965, the "Fun-in-the-Sun Guys" were Bill Garcia, Chuck Spencer, Don Stevens and Bob Carrigan Morning man Steven Capen recalls the station then and how Atlantic Records purchased it and changed things around in 1967:

 I was doing the morning show at WAAB in Worcester, my very first stint in rock & roll radio and in a metropolitan market.
 My first air name, in fact, Stephen Kane.
 A lot of firsts.
 Best of all I was given plenty of latitude.
 At this point I was so engrossed in my new work I was completely oblivious to the upheaval going on across the country and indeed in radio.
 A progressive music show—Cream, The Doors, The Mothers of Invention—premiered at night hosted by Jeff Starr while we continued our Ron Landryesque comedy in the A.M.
 It seems that just like almost all of my gigs the good times weren't to last.
 Atlantic Records bought the station, and you'd think that would be a good thing, but in came the consultants from New York and Washington, the air sound was tightened beyond belief, catchy new jingles added, and it wasn't long before their newly-installed PD, Sebastian Tripp, gave me my walking papers.